streamr-dev/network/docs/docs/usage/sdk/how-to-use.md

 #### Rollup

-Install the SDK, a Rollup polyfill plugin, like `rollup-plugin-polyfill-node`, and a couple of other required Rollup plugins.
+First, install the Streamr SDK along with a Rollup polyfill plugin like `rollup-plugin-polyfill-node` and the necessary Rollup plugins:

 ```bash
 npm i @streamr/sdk
 npm i -D rollup-plugin-polyfill-node @rollup/plugin-commonjs @rollup/plugin-node-resolve
 ```

-Next, update your `rollup.config.mjs` to include the plugin.
-Ensure that the [`context`](https://rollupjs.org/configuration-options/#context) is correctly set and that you're building in a browser-friendly format.
+Then, update your `rollup.config.mjs` to integrate the polyfill plugin.
+Make sure the [`context`](https://rollupjs.org/configuration-options/#context) is set correctly and that your build is optimized for a browser-friendly format.

 ```ts
 import commonjs from '@rollup/plugin-commonjs'